pele-python/mcpele/README.rst

   is a hard spheres fluid equilibrated by uniform sampling in a cubic box with periodic boundary conditions.

-mcpele has been authored by Stefano Martiniani, Ken J Schrenk and Jacob Stevenson at the University of Cambridge.
+mcpele is authored by Stefano Martiniani, Ken J Schrenk and Jacob Stevenson at the University of Cambridge.
 The project is publicly available under the GNU general public licence.

 Description